EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 We note that adding an extra dimension, doubles the number of distinct elements in the algebra.
 Likewise, adding a zero order term, through coupling the even and odd grades, allows us to construct a wave-equation with double the number of coupled components, compared to the situation without a zero-order term.
 Again, this hints at an isomorphism; and rather than thinking in terms of a zero-order terms on the full algebra, we may elect to think in terms of specific excitations of an even-grade subalgebra in a one-up space.
 We note that extra dimensions may not merely expand the number of algebraic elements, but also may expand the number of degrees of freedom.

 To continue this line of questioning; insofar as the effects of a zero order term are isomorphic to a gradient along a compact dimension; spatial variations of that zero order term, or 'potentials', should be isomorphic to spatial variations of the compact metric.
 One famous example of an application of such a potential V, is as modelling the coulomb interaction when solving for the Dirac electron energy levels.
 Insofar as this isomorphism holds, replacing that spatially variable coulomb potential with a spatially variable compact metric, should 'just work'.
 We consider this an interesting geometric perspective on the electromagnetic force, which to our knowledge is not usually thought of in terms of variable metrics.
+[NOTE: this isnt true it would seem; the Kaluza–Klein models does exactly that]

 Massive excitations, travelling primarily along the compact dimension, feel the effects of a spatial variation in the length of temporal edges, qualitatively different, than those excitations traveling orthogonal to the compact dimension.
 One might say that by 'loitering in place on the gradient', the massive excitations get more of chance to experience that gradient, than the lightlike excitations, not wasting any time going in circles, skipping over them along the shortest geodesic.